restbeast/restbeast/readme.md

 chmod 755 restbeast
 ```

-Move executable file to a location in $PATH
+Move the executable file to a location in $PATH
 ```shell script
 sudo mv restbeast /usr/local/bin/
 ```

-## Usage

 ### Help